-Here are 13.1 things (one for every mile) that I learned running my first Half Marathon that I hope to apply to our upcoming Wine & Dine race.
+Here are 13.1 things (one for every mile) that I learned running my first runDisney Half Marathon.

 |2014 WDW Half Marathon Course Map|

 Here’s what I learned about running, about runDisney, and about myself on that day… in the order I learned those things as I was running.

 Mile 1: Get Your Rest